kupl/adapt/README.md

 ## Docker
 ADAPT offers a docker image with pre-installed ADAPT at [Docker Hub](https://hub.docker.com/r/koreaunivpl/adapt).
 If you want to install docker, please see [here](https://docs.docker.com/get-docker/).
+Instructions for GPU support for Docker can be found in [here](https://github.com/NVIDIA/nvidia-docker).
 Following command will download an image.
 ```bash
 $ docker pull koreaunivpl/adapt